gleef init

 - Required placeholder for the locale identifier{feature}

-- Optional placeholders for organizing translations.json
+- Optional placeholders for organizing translations

 - JSON localization files.xml